redis/redis-doc/docs/manual/data-types/_index.md

 Redis Sorted Sets are, similarly to Redis Sets, non repeating collections of Strings.
-The difference is that every member of a Sorted Set is associated with a score, that is used keep the Sorted Set in order, from the smallest to the greatest score.
+The difference is that every member of a Sorted Set is associated with a score, that is used to keep the Sorted Set in order, from the smallest to the greatest score.
 While members are unique, scores may be repeated.